Empire Ranch

 Empire Ranch is a working cattle ranch in southeastern Pima County, Arizona, that was placed on the National Register of Historic Places in 1976.
 In its heyday, Empire Ranch was one of the largest in Arizona, with a range spanning over 180 sqmi, and its owner, Walter L. Vail, was an important figure in the establishment of southern Arizona's cattle industry.
+It is currently owned by the Bureau of Land Management with a grazing lease to a private operator.

 History

 Establishment

 Empire Ranch is located on the eastern slope of the Santa Rita Mountains in Cienega Valley, fifty-two miles southeast of Tucson and about 10 mi north of Sonoita.
 The property overlooks a shallow depression called Empire Gulch, through which a spring-fed rivulet bordered by cottonwoods courses eastward to Cienega Creek.
 The surrounding meadows are "thickly covered" with sacaton and salt grass.
 Tucson businessman Edward Nye Fish first occupied the site of the ranch in 1871, but it is uncertain whether or not he built the original four-room adobe house and corral, which may have already been there when he arrived.

-On August 22, 1876, an Easterner named Walter L. Vail and his English business partner, Herbert R. Hislop, purchased Empire Ranch and its 612 head of cattle from Fish and his partner, Simon Silverberg, who had acquired the 160-acre tract only two months earlier from Fish's brother-in-law, William Wakefield, at a price of $500.
+On August 22, 1876, an Easterner named Walter Vail and his English business partner, Herbert R. Hislop, purchased Empire Ranch and its 612 head of cattle from Fish and his partner, Simon Silverberg, who had acquired the 160-acre tract only two months earlier from Fish's brother-in-law, William Wakefield, at a price of $500.
 Fish and Silverberg wanted $3,800 for the ranch and cattle; but to expedite the sale, they settled on a considerably lower price of $1,174.
 Vail and Hislop immediately began expanding their holdings in the area by acquiring new lands and improving the ranch's infrastructure.
 In its heyday, Empire controlled 180 sqmi of rangeland between the Santa Rita, Rincon, Whetstone, and Huachuca Mountains.

 When Walter's wife, Margaret, arrived from New Jersey in the summer of 1881, Vail undertook a variety of improvements on the ranch house.
-Up to that time, Walter had added only a kitchen, pantry, cook's room, and business office to the original four-room structure – just enough to accommodate the cowboys who worked the ranch.
+Up to that time, Walter had added only a kitchen, pantry, cook's room, and business office to the original four-room structure – just enough to accommodate the cowboys who worked on the ranch.
 Shortly after Margaret's arrival, Walter built her an eight-room addition to the earlier dwelling, including two bedrooms, a living room, a dining area and a covered porch.
 The imposing structure boasted 12 ft high ceilings, three stone fireplaces for heating, and a fashionable half-hexagon bay window opening off the living room.
 The Empire Ranch house became a showplace ranch house in southern Arizona.
-The red-shingled adobe building proved so attractive that, contrary to the common practice among territorial ranch families, Margaret chose to live on the ranch instead of at a separate residence in Tucson.
+The red-shingled adobe building proved so attractive that, contrary to the common practice among territorial ranch families, Margaret chose to live on the ranch instead of a separate residence in Tucson.
 More rooms were added as the years went on, resulting in the current twenty-two room house that is preserved today.